Under-40s in Britain to be offered alternative to AstraZeneca vaccine -newspapers

-United KingdomUnder-40s in Britain to be offered alternative to AstraZeneca vaccine -newspapers

-People under the age of 40 in Britain will be offered an alternative to the Oxford/AstraZeneca (AZN.L) COVID-19 vaccine following concerns of rare blood clots, The Daily Telegraph and The Independent newspapers reported on Thursday.
+(Reuters) - People under the age of 40 in Britain will be offered an alternative to the Oxford/AstraZeneca COVID-19 vaccine following concerns of rare blood clots, The Daily Telegraph and The Independent newspapers reported on Thursday.

-The Joint Committee on Vaccination and Immunisation (JCVI) has recommended that people instead be offered a Pfizer (PFE.N) or Moderna (MRNA.O) vaccine out of "an abundance of caution", The Telegraph said.
+The Joint Committee on Vaccination and Immunisation (JCVI) has recommended that people instead be offered a Pfizer or Moderna vaccine out of "an abundance of caution", The Telegraph said bit.ly/2RArOPO.

 A spokeswoman from Britain’s Health Department said on Thursday that the position of the JCVI and medicines regulator MHRA “continues to be that the benefits of the Oxford/AstraZeneca vaccine outweigh the risks for the vast majority of adults”.